Cabinet card: History

 Owing to the larger image size, the cabinet card steadily increased in popularity during the second half of the 1860s and into the 1870s, replacing the carte de visite as the most popular form of portraiture.
 The cabinet card was large enough to be easily viewed from across the room when typically displayed on a cabinet, which is probably why they became known as such in the vernacular.
-However, when the renowned Civil War photographer Mathew Brady first started offering them to his clientele towards the end of 1865, he used the trademark "Imperial Carte-de-Visite."
+However, when the renowned American Civil War photographer Mathew Brady first started offering them to his clientele towards the end of 1865, he used the trademark "Imperial Carte-de-Visite".
 Whatever the name, the popular print format joined the photograph album as a fixture in the late 19th-century Victorian parlor.

 Early in its introduction, the cabinet card ushered in the temporary disuse of the photographic album which had come into existence commercially with the carte de visite.
 Photographers began employing artists to retouch photographs by altering the negative before making the print to hide facial defects revealed by the new format.
 Small stands and photograph frames for the tabletop replaced the heavy photograph album.
 Photo album manufacturers responded by producing albums with pages primarily for cabinet cards with a few pages in the back reserved for the old family carte de visite prints.

 For nearly three decades after the 1860s, the commercial portraiture industry was dominated by the carte de visite and cabinet card formats.
 In the decade before 1900, the number and variety of card photograph styles expanded in response to declining sales.
 Manufacturers of standardized card stock and print materials hoped to stimulate sales and retain public interest in card photographs.
 However, the public increasingly demanded outdoor and candid photographs with enlarged prints which they could frame or smaller unmounted snapshots they could collect in scrapbooks.

+Photographers

+Well-known cabinet card photographers include G.M.
+Gros & Bro. of Wisconsin and Warner Gothard (1865-1940) who photographed the British royal family when they were in Leeds in 1894.
+Gothard had studios in Leeds as well as Dewsbury, Halifax and Barnsley.

 Owing in part to the immense popularity of the affordable Kodak Box Brownie camera, first introduced in 1900, the public increasingly began taking their own photographs, and thus the popularity of the cabinet card declined.